Saman Sultana Jaffri

-Saman Sultana Jaffri is a Pakistani politician who was a member of the National Assembly of Pakistan from June 2013 to May 2018.
+Saman Sultana Jafri is a Pakistani politician who was a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Political career

-She was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement on a reserved seat for women from Sindh in the 2013 Pakistani general election.
+She was one of the youngest woman to be elected to the National Assembly of Pakistan from Karachi as a candidate of Muttahida Qaumi Movement on a reserved seat for women from Sindh in the 2013 Pakistani general election.